dunhamsteve/aoc2022/README.md

 Second part took me a little while.
 I settled on the race loop detection thing, but had a lot of debugging before I figured out that I wasn't taking the padding off the top when calculating the height.
 I also kept wedging the lean process.
 There isn't a nice way to kill it in the editor.

+**Day 18**

+This one was quite easy.
+I "cheated" a little and hardwired the max size of the space to avoid having to calculate and pass it around.

 ## Rust Notes

 - Editor tooling is nice: